 The tour ended shortly thereafter, but walking back to the dorm we ran into another viper on the service road!
 It was raining at this point and the viper got off the road quick, so these pictures are only slightly better.

-On our first morning my wife and I woke up early and went on a hike.
+The next morning my wife and I woke up early and went on a hike.
 Our main target was gibbons in the forest, then otters (or anything else) from a tower hide set up above a grassland and lake.
-The rain did a number on the trail, and it was a muddy mess with several wet stream crossings.
+The rain did a number on the trail, and it was a muddy mess with several wet stream crossings (on one of which I lost my wedding ring helping my wife through the current).
 From time to time we heard gibbons calling in the distance, but the only mammals we saw were squirrels (possibly gray-bellied squirrels).
 Still, the forest was beautiful, with lush vegetation, awesome vine networks, and trees of epic size.

 The first herp was this awesome microhylid my wife spotted.
 I’d never seen this bright red coloration:

-After a few hours of muddy hiking, we came across our first elephant sign.
+In the course of muddy hiking we came across our first elephant sign.
 I really wanted to see some elephants, but it’s intimidating to imagine running into one in a place like this.

 After a long hike though the forest, we broke into a different habitat: